ARM-software/arm-trusted-firmware/docs/user-guide.md

     For more information on FIPs, see the "Firmware Image Package" section in the [Firmware Design].

-4. Copy the `bl1.bin` and `fip.bin` binary files to the directory from which the FVP will be launched.
-Symbolic links of the same names may be created instead.
+4. (Optional) Some platforms may require a BL3-0 image to boot.
+This image can be included in the FIP when building the Trusted Firmware by specifying the BL30 build option:

+        BL30=<path-to>/<bl30_image>

+5. Output binary files `bl1.bin` and `fip.bin` are both required to boot the system.
+How these files are used is platform specific.
+Refer to the platform documentation on how to use the firmware images.

-5. (Optional) Build products for a specific build variant can be removed using:
+6. (Optional) Build products for a specific build variant can be removed using:

-        make DEBUG=<D> PLAT=fvp clean
+        make DEBUG=<D> PLAT=<platform> clean

     ... where `<D>` is `0` or `1`, as specified when building.